We may get commissions for purchases made through links in this post.

 Limited Scope: Not all materials can be recycled.
 Many plastics, for instance, aren’t recyclable and end up in landfills or incinerators anyway.

-25 Super Easy Green Living Tips
+Super Easy Sustainable Living Tips

 Here are tips to get you started.
 Remember: it’s not all or nothing.
 Do what you can, and you’ll still make a difference.